borkdude/deps-infer/README.md

 PRs welcome.

-- [ ] Do not suggest `SNAPSHOT` versions
+- [ ] Do not suggest `SNAPSHOT` versions.
 - [ ] The ClojureScript dependency is a false positive because it matched on some of the namespace we use in this project.
 - [ ] Download an index of all of Clojars for inferencing of deps that are not in your local `.m2/repository`.
+This index must be kept up to date, e.g. daily, and be committed to some git repo where we can then fetch it.

 ## Troubleshooting